 And consulted with organizations like:

-Because an effective nutrition coaching system is the missing component in the health, fitness, strength, and rehab professions today.
+Because an effective nutrition coaching system is the missing component in the fields of health, fitness, and wellness today.

-If a health intervention or exercise program isn’t accompanied by an effective nutrition system, the client will get mediocre results — no matter how badly they “want it.”
+If a health intervention or exercise program isn’t accompanied by an effective nutrition system, you’ll get mediocre results—no matter how badly the client or patient “wants it.”

 To give you a very specific example: There’s ample research demonstrating that in the absence of nutrition change, even very intense exercise programs with experienced trainers, will yield an average of merely 3 to 6 pounds of fat loss in 6 months’ time.